renpy/renpy/sphinx/source/textshaders.rst

 ``vec4 a_text_pos_rect``
     The rectangle being drawn, in drawable pixels.
 This is a vec4 with the x, y, width, and height of the rectangle, in drawable pixels.
 This can be converted to texture coordinates by dividing it by ``res0``.
-This may be much larger than the portion of the glyph that's actually being drawe.

 Example